vitest-dev/vitest/docs/api/expect.md

 - **Type:** `Promisify<Assertions>`

   `rejects` is intended to remove boilerplate when asserting asynchronous code.
-Use it to unwrap reason why promise was rejected, and assert its value with usual assertions.
-If promise successfully resolves, the assertion will fail.
+Use it to unwrap reason why the promise was rejected, and assert its value with usual assertions.
+If the promise successfully resolves, the assertion will fail.

-  It returns the same `Assertions` object, but all matchers are now return `Promise`, so you would need to `await` it.
+  It returns the same `Assertions` object, but all matchers now return `Promise`, so you would need to `await` it.
 Also works with `chai` assertions.

   For example, if you have a function that fails when you call it, you may use this code to assert the reason: